-For many people suffering with symptoms of food intolerance, the search for a solution leads to the exploration of a variety of tests… but not all tests are created equal.
-A quick google search for IgG (food intolerance) testing will reveal a wide range of tests available: differing in price, foods covered, comprehensiveness and reporting.
+For many people suffering with symptoms of food intolerance or allergy, the search for a solution leads to the exploration of a variety of tests… but not all tests are created equal.
+A quick google search for IgG, or food intolerance, testing will reveal a wide range of tests available: differing in price, foods covered, comprehensiveness and reporting.
 Here we look at a few different methods and how they work.

 Hair Mineral Analysis Test (HMAT)

-There are several companies offering food intolerance testing on samples of hair, being a non invasive alternative to blood testing.
-At first glance these tests appear to be quite cheap in comparison to other test methods however there is no evidence that hair testing can detect food intolerances and several studies confirm that results are unreliable.
-Hair testing can be an excellent method for determining vitamin/mineral deficiency and heavy metal toxicity, however the hair sample is easily affected by environmental toxins, hair dye, shampoos and other hair products, and is therefore not the most reliable way to test for food intolerances.
+There are several companies offering food sensitivity testing on samples of hair, being a non invasive alternative to blood testing.
+At first glance these tests appear to be quite cheap in comparison to other test methods however there is no evidence that hair testing can detect IgG food allergy (commonly known as food intolerance) and several studies confirm that results are unreliable.
+Hair testing can be an excellent method for determining vitamin/mineral deficiency and heavy metal toxicity, however the hair sample is easily affected by environmental toxins, hair dye, shampoos and other hair products, and is therefore not the most reliable way to test for IgG mediated food allergy.

 A hydrogen breath test is often used as a diagnostic tool for people with irritable bowel syndrome to determine whether lactose intolerance or fructose malabsorption is present.
 These kinds of issues are related to sugars and occur when there is an enzyme deficiency in the body.
-While the hydrogen breath test is the only way to detect lactose or fructose intolerance, it does not detect IgG food intolerance.
-If a breath test has been conducted, and lactose or fructose intolerance ruled out, you might like to then look into IgG food intolerance testing to determine if an IgG intolerance exists.
+While the hydrogen breath test is the only way to detect lactose or fructose intolerance, it does not detect IgG food allergy.
+If a breath test has been conducted, and lactose or fructose intolerance ruled out, you might like to then look into IgG testing to determine if an IgG mediated allergy is present.

 Skin-prick or ‘scratch’ test